 Introduction and Predictions

-This study was an investigation of the possible relation between the activity of users on social networking sites (SNSs) and how these SNS users, specifically high school students, interact with advertisements on the platforms they use.
+This study was an investigation of the possible relation between the activity of users on social networking sites (SNSs) and how these SNS users, specifically high school students, interact with advertisements from sites like https://victoriousseo.com/case-studies/.
 This could be important information for marketers, as modern advertisements must appeal to specific demographics in order to be successful.
-In recent years, many companies have begun to adopt and maintain an online marketing campaign in order to expand and develop a wider consumer base1.
+In recent years, many companies have begun to adopt and maintain an online marketing campaign in order to expand and develop a wider consumer base, to learn about ways to do this, read about Freshlinks here.
 This online consumer base is more complex to manage and appeal to than the traditional audiences that businesses marketed to before the advent of the social internet2.
 One specific factor related to online behavior is the excessive use of SNSs and how different types of gratification, such as content, social, process, and technological gratification, have an effect on how users select and consume their content online3.
-Understanding how these elements relate to and influence each other is important in creating advertisements that appeal to more people, especially those who overuse social media.
+Understanding how these elements relate to and influence each other is important in creating a digital marketing strategy that appeal to more people, especially those who overuse social media.

 The investigation specifically looked at the disparity of advertisement success between more frequent and less frequent users of social media.
 As overuse of social media is caused by the allure of gratification and advertisements must provide some sort of satisfaction to be successful3, there may be a connection between how users find gratification and how they perceive the attempts to appeal to them by advertisers.
 In this situation, the independent variable is how much time one spends on SNSs and the dependent variable is the appeal of a random advertisement.
 There are conflicting ideas on how the users will interact with the advertisements, but the hypothesis is that there will be a negative relationship between social media use and advertisement retention because an active user would probably be conditioned to take in a lot of information and tune out the less pertinent grabs for attention.